 See, we’ve been known to call the social media space “one big perpetually ongoing conference, 24 hours a day 365 days a year.”
-Networking, connecting, doing business and making friends - that’s what you try to accomplish whether you’re on social media or at a conference.
-Which brings us to the real focus of this post: social relationship management.
+Networking, connecting, doing business, and making friends - that’s what you try to accomplish whether you’re on social media or at a conference.
+This brings us to the real focus of this post: social relationship management.

-As we discussed splitting up conference responsibilities by going to sessions, holding meetings and making connections, we can do something similar with social media tasks.
+As we discussed splitting up conference responsibilities by going to sessions, holding meetings, and making connections, we can do something similar with social media tasks.
 If you’ve got three people on your marketing team, maybe you can be the high-level strategy manager while one person handles daily tweets, one responds to customers and complaints, and the last person runs special creative campaigns.
 The way you divvy up social media relationship responsibilities matters less than the fact that you are actually splitting up the tasks.
-In addition to lightening the load of each member of your team, you’re also making your social profiles more vibrant, efficient and responsive.
-And rather than being overwhelmed with just getting things done, your team will take a more active approach to defining and delivery your company’s social personality.
+In addition to lightening the load of each member of your team, you’re also making your social profiles more vibrant, efficient, and responsive.
+And rather than being overwhelmed with just getting things done, your team will take a more active approach to define and deliver your company’s social personality.

 Another thing that will happen once you start sharing the blessing and the burden of social media relationship management is that your customers, followers, and advocates will take notice.
 With each member of your team handling a specific area of social media with more purpose and efficiency, the value of your presence and what you have to say will go up.
 When this happens, your followers will start to engage with and mention you just a little more often (which goes a longer way than you might think).